isabella232/sfcc-helpcenter/content/md/cartridge-configuration/03-products-filter-configuration.md

 If you select `Simple` **all** PIM product will be imported in SFCC.

-If you select `Advanced`, the connector will **only import PIM products that match your search filters** defined in the `Import builder config` parameter.
+If you select `Advanced`, the connector will **only import PIM products that match your search filters** defined in `Import builder config` parameters (`Product Model Import builder config` for filtering on Product models and `Products Import builder config` for filtering on Products).

 For example, you can filter on product properties or product values...